 I had to do it!
 I had to create a blog so you and I could gripe about all of "The Crap" that we encounter everyday in our lives.
 Believe me, there is plenty!
 You can now come to this blog to Gripe because you have the right to do so.
 Over time, we will Gripe about topics ranging from sports to politics to just about all of the garbage that happens around us.
 When you Gripe, you can add your name or not.
 It's your right!
 You can vent any way you want.
 Use foul language if you are angry enough to and if you are offended, just Gripe It!
 Hell, we have been banned from Facebook twice!
 You can Gripe about people, places and things.
 The only thing I ask is if you are going to Gripe about someone and you use their name, make sure you have the facts straight.
 Otherwise they will sue your and my ass off!
 It's your RIGHT TO GRIPE!
 You can respond to one of our Gripes or you can lay down your own Gripe.
 It's easy.
-To post your own Gripe just email it to firstname.lastname@example.org and we will get it on.
+To post your own Gripe just email it to email@example.com and we will get it on.
+If you don't want to write it down, just click on one of the boxes below each Gripe to give your opinion.
 You can also become an official "Griper".
 All you need to do is "Sign Up" and create an account.
 IT'S FREE!
 So, don't sit back and take it, just GRIPE IT!

 As a hunter, I venture into the woods every year to hunt the elusive White Tail Deer.
 I say elusive because I have not seen a deer on the Lackawanna State Game Lands for going on 16 years.
 This past Monday was the first day of buck season and as usual, nothing was seen.
 When I say nothing I mean nothing!
 The temperatures were warmer than usual which means wildlife such as squirrels, rabbits and other assorted rodents should have been very active.
 However, after several hours in the woods I saw zilch.
 Not even a freakin squirrel.
 The place is dead!
 It is dead because of the insane thinking of the Pa Game Commission.
 These idiots with their illogical thinking have dwindled the deer population to near extinction.
 Their theory is to reduce the deer population because an audit back in 2002 determined that there was overpopulation.
 It appears that they have succeeded.
 The morons at the Game Commission have several seasons for deer which include fall muzzel loader, youth hunt, bow, buck, doe and a winter muzzel loader.
 Holy shit, how many deer seasons do you need?
 An avid hunter can legally take 5 or more deer in one season.
 That's an outrage!
 No wonder there are no more deer left.